 - You must enable NTP on the Pexip Infinity Management Node before you deploy any Conferencing Nodes.

-To create a new Conferencing Node, first a generic instance of a Conferencing Node VM is created, and then it is configured with the details of the specific Conferencing Node being deployed.
+When deploying a new Conferencing Node, a generic instance of a Conferencing Node VM is created, and then it is configured with its specific details such as its IP address and hostname.

-This process has been automated (or partly automated) for environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
+This deployment process has been automated (or partly automated) for on-premises environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
 When deploying in a cloud environment such as Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP), you must also create a suitable VM instance in that environment to host your Conferencing Node before applying a generic configuration file.
 You can also use a generic VM template to deploy a Conferencing Node in other environments using non-supported hypervisors or orchestration layers.

-The different deployment options are described in the table below.
-A Pexip Infinity deployment can contain Conferencing Nodes created using any combination of these methods.
+The different deployment environment options are described in the table below.
+Your Pexip Infinity platform can contain Conferencing Nodes deployed in any combination of these environments.